It all started when…

 The Conrad Foundation honors the legacy of Apollo 12 astronaut, Charles “Pete” Conrad, and his four-decade passion for innovation and entrepreneurship.
 Pete spent 20 years as a U.S. Navy Test Pilot and NASA Astronaut.
 In November 1969, he became the third man to walk on the Moon.
 After many years as an aerospace explorer, Pete’s entrepreneurial spirit took flight.
 He founded four companies devoted to the commercialization of space travel.
 Unfortunately, Pete’s pursuits were cut short with his passing in 1999.

 Nancy Conrad, Pete’s wife, shared his passion for inspiring future explorers, often working hand-in-hand with him prior to his death to launch his numerous commercial space businesses.
 In his passing, Nancy knew she wanted to keep Pete’s spirit for innovation and entrepreneurship alive, but targeted to the next generation of explorers.
-This former high school teacher launched the Conrad Foundation in 2008 and its flagship program, the Conrad Challenge.
+This former high school teacher launched the Conrad Foundation in 2008 and its flagship program, the Conrad Challenge, encouraging students to Get Your Genius On™.
 Since then, she has become a recognized leader in transformative education, testifying before the U.S. Congress and speaking at global conferences.
 She is dedicated to energizing and engaging students in STEM fields through unique entrepreneurial opportunities.

 Today, the Conrad Foundation is the only organization of its kind whose programs combine science and technology-based education, innovation and entrepreneurship to inspire solutions for achieving global sustainability.